 The mansion owns a superb location on a hill, and in the days of Morris, it was the centre of a large property here in Harlem.
 Morris was forced back to England and the house became the headquarters for George Washington in the autumn of 1776.
-Later the property was bought by a French emigrant, Stephen Jumel, and his wife Eliza.
+Later a French emigrant, Stephen Jumel, and his wife Eliza, bought the property.
 The Mansion has been preserved as a monument since 1904.

 To get to the mansion we had parked on St. Nicholas Avenue and walked up the Sylvan Terrace.
 The latter was originally the carriage drive of the Morris estate.
 In 1882-83 twenty wooden houses were constructed along the drive.
 They are still intact, as some of the very remaining framed houses in Manhattan.
 Have a look at this web page and also this article in the New York Times.

 The Morris Jumel Mansion, which Duke Ellington called the “The Crown of Sugar Hill” is right next to 555 Edgecombe, a residential block.
 Once it was the home of famous people like Joe Louis, Count Basie, Paul Robeson, Thurgood Marshall, Lena Horne, Coleman Hawkins, Erskine Hawkins, Canada Lee, Teddy Wilson, Mary Lou Williams, Russell Procope, Johnny Hodges, and a lot more.

 It has been said that “Besides being one of the most prestigious addresses of the Harlem Renaissance, it is one of New York’s most opulent apartment buildings.”

 From here we made a large detour over to the Bronx and then back to Harlem.
 Our tour company had an arrangement with the local congregation.
 We were a bit late and were led up onto the gallery.